uzzairwebstudio/laravel-fb-pixel/README.md

 ```

 ## Installation

  1. First and foremost, you need to `require` the package.
     ```
 	 composer require uzzairwebstudio/laravel-fb-pixel

     ```

  2. Then, publish the vendor files.
 This will publish View/Component file and views file into your app.
    ```
    php artisan vendor:publish --tag="uws-fb-pixel-views"
    php artisan vendor:publish --tag="uws-fb-pixel-view-component"

    ```
- 3. Finally, you can place the component in your blade file like this and place your FB Pixel ID in `pixel-id`   parameter;
+ 3. Finally, you can now place the component in your blade file like this and place your FB Pixel ID in `pixel-id`   parameter;
      ```
      <x-uws-fb-pixel pixel-id="YOUR_FB_PIXEL_ID"/>